"Dragon King" marries commoner in reclusive Bhutan

 The king and his father entered a sacred chamber holding the embalmed body of the 17th-century remains of Bhutan's founder, where they received holy Buddhist scarves and a chalice of blessed curd that represents eternal life.

-The king's father, accompanied by his four wives, handed the blessed colored scarves to a nervous-looking bride.
+The king's father, accompanied by his four wives, handed the blessed coloured scarves to a nervous-looking bride.

 "I am a very happy man today," said Kesang Chopel, 41, a Buddhist saffron-robed monk who watched the couple's arrival in Bhutan's former ancient capital.
 "There is the king, and there are so many masters here, lamas.
 There is a special feeling."